Clarity, from diagnosis to treatment- mental health assessment.

 Assessment is your first step.

 Struggles with mental health and addiction issues are complex, and a clarifying diagnosis is essential.
 Lindner Center of HOPE offers several mental health assessment programs for Adults, Children and Adolescents to assist you in planning your next steps and ultimately achieving wellness.

 Your next steps will depend on the nature of the problem and/or symptoms.
 Please see our range of mental health assessment options below and make the call to start receiving the care you need.

 For acute/emergent symptoms, call 513-536-HOPE

 - An initial phone assessment with our Access and Referral Center/Intake will help us determine the level of care you need.

-- If inpatient screening criteria is met, the next step is an in-person assessment.
+- If inpatient screening criteria is met, the next step is an in-person mental health assessment.

 - The in-person assessment will result in either inpatient admission or a referral to a lower level of care.